New coronavirus cases fall, experts disagree over whether peak is near

 The pathogen has been officially named COVID-19 - CO for corona, VI for virus, D for disease and 19 for the year it emerged.
 The virus emerged from an illegal wildlife market in Hubei’s capital Wuhan in December.

-The city of 11 million people remains under virtual lockdown and other Chinese cities resemble ghost towns due to travel restrictions which have paralysed the world’s second-biggest economy.
+The city of 11 million people remains under virtual lockdown and other Chinese cities resemble ghost towns due to travel restrictions which have paralyzed the world’s second-biggest economy.

 China’s aviation regulator said it hoped countries would lift virus-related travel restrictions as soon as possible.